ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/1010_CreateOrg2MSP.png)

 **Step 16.7:** You should now see the definition for your new MSP listed on your screen.
-Scroll up and click the *Nodes* icon in the icon palette on your left- it is the topmost icon on this pallet- and you will be ready to proceed to the next section:
+Scroll up and click the *Nodes* icon in the icon palette on your left- it is the topmost icon on this palette- and you will be ready to proceed to the next section:

 ![image](images/ibpconsole/1020_CreateOrg2MSPFinished.png)